butterfieldm/cso_de_pipeline_exercise/README.md

 -**Explore an approach to ingress data from various source** Extend the ingress capabilities from local files, in a productionised capacity everything should be in gcs.
 -**Improve file naming**
-  Explore concatenating the date to make file names unqiue.
+  Explore concatenating the date to make file names unique.

 ### 2. Schema Matching Improvements